You never know how strong you are until being strong is the only option.

 Or do you have the perception that something you have done for a fact to happen?

-If you interpret what happens as an effect above all of your own actions, your locus of internal control predominates.
+If you interpret what is happening as an effect primarily of your own actions, your internal locus of control predominates.

 This increases your self confidence and self efficacy and you have the perception that you control your life yourself.
 You positively value the effort, the ability and personal responsibility.

 What role and part of responsibility do you have in what happens in your training and in your competition?

 7.-.
 Share with others your training and competitions with open and flexible attitude.
 Train your ability to see things from the point of view of the other and to listen to him in a conscious and free of judgment.